exAspArk/batch-loader/README.md

 * Generic utility to avoid N+1 DB queries, HTTP requests, etc.
 * Adapted Ruby implementation of battle-tested tools like [Haskell Haxl](https://github.com/facebook/Haxl), [JS DataLoader](https://github.com/facebook/dataloader), etc.
-* Batching is isolated, load data in batch where and when it's needed.
+* Batching is isolated and lazy, load data in batch where and when it's needed.
-* Automatically caches previous queries.
+* Automatically caches previous queries (identity map).
-* Thread-safe (`BatchLoader#load`).
+* Thread-safe (`loader`).
-* No need to share data through variables or custom defined classes.
+* No need to share batching through variables or custom defined classes.
 * No dependencies, no monkey-patches, no extra primitives such as Promises, just 200 LOC.

 ## Usage